Kamala Harris Leads Among Democrats Who Have Officially Announced 2020 Bids, Lags Behind Biden And Sanders

 Kamala Harris leads in polling among the Democrats who have officially announced that they are running for president in 2020, although she trails behind hypothetical candidates Joe Biden and Bernie Sanders, MSN is reporting.

 Harris, who represents California in the Senate, is one of 11 Democrats who, as of this writing, have officially announced that they are challenging Donald Trump for the White House in the 2020 election cycle.
 And according to new polling from Monmouth University, she leads those 11 candidates.
-Specifically, 11 percent of poll respondents who identified as Democrats support her for president, leading her closest challenger, Massachusetts Senator Elizabeth Warren (eight percent), by three points.
+Specifically, 11 percent of poll respondents who identified as Democrats support her for president, leading her closest challenger — Massachusetts Senator Elizabeth Warren — by three points.

 However, if either former Vice President Joe Biden or Vermont Senator Bernie Sanders were to officially enter the race, the voters would support Biden by 29 percent and Sanders by 16 percent, putting Harris in a distant third.
-However, though Biden and Sanders are rumored to be mulling 2020 runs (and indeed, Sanders is believed to have already taken some steps to make it official), as of this writing neither man has officially announced their candidacy for 2020.
+However, though Biden and Sanders are rumored to be mulling 2020 runs — and indeed, Sanders is believed to have already taken some steps to make it official — as of this writing, neither man has officially announced their candidacy for 2020.

 Patrick Murray, director of the Monmouth University Polling Institute, says that in 2020 Democrats — the party itself, and its voters — may eschew the candidate who most closely matches their values or agenda in favor of someone who is electable.